exonum/exonum-doc/src/architecture/services.md

 *global configuration*, which is stored on the blockchain, and *local configuration*, which is specific to each node instance.

+> We have been reworking configuration, right?
+> Also, didn't we convert it into Protobuf?
+> Or the configuration service accepts Protobuf
+> but the configuration itself is a TOML string
+> embedded into Protobuf?

 #### Global Configuration